Silchester Ogham stone: Dating

 The pewter vessel, when reconstructed, turned out to be "a simple, biconical flagon similar to a few other examples found in southern Britain which can be dated broadly to the fourth and no earlier than the late third century."
 The most recent version of the translation on the stone is "[The something] of Tebicatus, son of the tribe of N”.
 The missing word may be "memorial" or, less probably, "land", if the stone were a territorial marker rather than a grave marker.
 J. A. Baird argues that both archaeological and linguistic evidence suggest that the stone belongs to "the earliest phases of the ogham script", which emerges with contact between late Roman Latin and Old Irish.

 On the basis of existing evidence, Reading University says that the "inscription has been interpreted as an epitaph and it has been variously dated to the fifth and sixth centuries".
 Baird says that it "could well date to the late fourth or fifth century".
 This would make it "one of the earliest ogham stones anywhere."

 Significance

 The inscription was created during Sub-Roman Britain, a period of intense cross-cultural contact between Britain and Ireland at the time of the Anglo-Saxon invasions.
 Most ogham inscriptions are present in the British strongholds of Cornwall, Devon and Wales.
 The Silchester inscription is in Hampshire — east of Devon — and is presumed to be the work of Irish settlers occupying land further east than other known Irish migrants.
 The tradition of the expulsion of the Déisi and their migration from Ireland may be related to this pattern of settlement and British-Irish cultural integration.

+3D scan

+The ogham stone was 3D scanned in 2022.
+It is accessible on Sketchfab.